rhass/packer/website/source/docs/builders/vmware-iso.html.md

     format of the exported virtual machine.
 This defaults to "ovf".
     Before using this option, you need to install `ovftool`.

+-   `keep_registered` (boolean) - When set to true, packer does not unregister the resulting VM from vSphere inventory upon successful completion.
+The default behavioris `false`, which will keep the generated files on the datastore and unregister the VM from the inventory.
+This only has an effect if `remote_type` is enabled.

 ### Using a Floppy for Linux kickstart file or preseed

 Depending on your network configuration, it may be difficult to use packer's